stackify/stackify-log-nodejs/README.md

 **meta1 ... metaN** - a list of additional parameters of any type.

-The timestamp will be added to every message by default.

 Examples of usage:
 ```js
 // Add the module to all the script files where you want to log any messages.